caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `admin`
 Customizes the [admin API endpoint](/docs/api).
 Accepts placeholders.
 If `off`, then the admin endpoint will be disabled.
 If disabled, config changes will be impossible without stopping and starting the server.
+Remember to use the `--address` CLI flag to specify the current admin endpoint when changing this value if the currently-running admin endpoint is not at the default address.

 - **origins** configures the list of remotes/origins that are allowed to connect to the endpoint.